SummerSlam (2011): Preliminary matches

-The first match was a six-man tag team match pitting Kofi Kingston, John Morrison and Rey Mysterio against The Miz, R-Truth and Alberto Del Rio.
+The first match was a six-man tag team match pitting Kofi Kingston, John Morrison, and Rey Mysterio against The Miz, R-Truth, and Alberto Del Rio.
 Mysterio performed a 619 followed by a slingshot Splash on R-Truth to win the match.

 Next, Sheamus faced off against Mark Henry.
 Sheamus executed a Brogue Kick on Henry but Henry rolled out of the ring.
 Henry tackled Sheamus through the barricade.
 Sheamus was counted out, giving Henry the win.

 In the next match, Kelly Kelly defended the WWE Divas Championship against Beth Phoenix.
 Phoenix attempted a Glam Slam on Kelly but Kelly countered the move into a Roll Up to retain the title.

 Next, Wade Barrett faced Daniel Bryan.
 Barrett executed Wasteland to win the match.

 Main event matches

 In the SmackDown main event, Christian defended the World Heavyweight Championship against Randy Orton in a No Holds Barred match.
-Before the match, Christian revealed that Edge will be in his corner for the match, but Edge told Christian that he was disappointed with him and walked away.
+Before the match, Christian revealed that Edge would be in his corner for the match, but Edge told Christian that he was disappointed with him and walked away.
 During the match, Christian attempted an RKO through a broadcast table on Orton but Orton countered the move into an RKO through the broadcast table on Christian.
 Christian executed a KillSwitch on Orton for a near-fall.
 Orton performed a Snap Scoop Powerslam through a table on Christian and an Elevated DDT onto a Trash Can.
 Christian attempted a Sunset Flip out of the corner but Orton countered the move into an RKO on the steel steps to win the title.

 In the Raw main event, John Cena wrestled CM Punk to determine the undisputed WWE Champion.
 Triple H served as guest referee.
 Cena executed the Attitude Adjustment for a near-fall.
 Punk performed a GTS on Cena for a near-fall.
 Punk executed a GTS to win the title, despite Cena's foot being on the bottom rope.